 Who is the youngest U.S. senator ever elected?

 John Henry Eaton was elected to the U.S. Senate in 1818 at the age of 28, making him the youngest senator ever elected.
-Although Eaton was two years younger than the Senate age minimum, he was able to serve with little controversy due to poorly kept birth records and the fact that he was never asked about his age.
+Although Eaton was two years younger than the Senate's age minimum, he was able to serve with little controversy due to poorly kept birth records and the fact that he was never asked about his age.

 Who is the longest-serving woman in Congress?